 Feast your eyes on 150 galleries of art, furniture, ceramics, metalworks, jewellery, costumes and other such things at this world-class museum

-Discover the defining scientific and technological inventions of the modern world, follow more than 200 years of the ‘Information Age’ and lots more at this interactive and endlessly fun museum.
+Discover the defining scientific and technological inventions of the modern world, follow more than 200 years of the ‘Information Age’ and lots more at the Science Museum.

 Natural History Museum

-Celebrating and showcasing the incredible aspects of the natural world past and present, this awesome museum will captivate kids and adults alike.
+Celebrating and showcasing the incredible aspects of the natural world past and present, the awesome Natural History Museum will captivate kids and adults alike.

 Some of human history’s most important objects are on display at the British Museum, one of the world’s oldest and most revered cultural spaces.
 The mummies are always a favourite.

-Get up close with wax versions of your favourite famous faces from the royal family to Hollywood A-listers.
+Get up close with wax versions of your favourite famous faces from the royal family to Hollywood A-listers at Madame Tussauds.